-Pokémon GO is finally getting player-versus-player battles.
-Here’s how they’ll work
+Pokémon GO is finally getting player-versus-player battles; here’s how they’ll work

 - Tapping to fast attack juices up your charge attack.

 - Or, I should say, charge attacks.
 Plural!
-Each Pokémon can now have a second charge move permanently unlocked (using stardust/candy.)
+Each Pokémon can now have a second charge move permanently unlocked (using stardust/candy).
 These unlocked charge attacks will also work in raids/gym battles.
-The new move is picked at random from that Pokémon’s currently available moves at the time of unlock (read: you won’t get a community day exclusive move, or a legacy move, unless Niantic opts to bring them back into the move pool.)
+The new move is picked at random from that Pokémon’s currently available moves at the time of unlock (read: you won’t get a community day exclusive move, or a legacy move, unless Niantic opts to bring them back into the move pool).

 - You can use Charge TMs to change either attack.